Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling

 where

 and $m(\z)$ denotes the marginal density.
-The complexity of this posterior density obviously depends on many factors, including the choices of $h_\theta$ and $\pi$, and the observed data.
+The complexity of this posterior density obviously depends on many factors, including the choices of $h_\theta$ and~$\pi$, and the observed data.
 However, the versions of $\pi(\bt,\p|\z)$ that arise in practice are nearly always highly intractable.
 Moreover, as we now explain, every version of this posterior density satisfies an interesting symmetry property, which can render MCMC algorithms ineffectual.

 The prior distribution on $(\bt,\p)$ is exchangeable in the sense that, if $E$ is any permutation matrix of dimension $k$, then the prior density of the point $(\bt,\p)$ is equal to that of $(E\bt,E\p)$.
 Furthermore, the likelihood function satisfies a similar invariance.
 Indeed, $f(\z|E\bt,E\p)$ does not vary with $E$.
 Consequently, $\pi(E\bt,E\p|\z)$ is invariant to $E$, which means that any posterior mode has $k!-1$ exact replicas somewhere else in the space.
-Now, if a set of symmetric modes are separated by areas of very low (posterior) probability, then it may take a very long time for a Markov chain (with invariant density $\pi(\bt,\p|\z)$) to move from one to the other.
+Now, if a set of symmetric modes are separated by areas of very low (posterior) probability, then it may take a very long time for a~Markov chain [with invariant density $\pi(\bt,\p|\z)$] to move from one to the other.

 We now describe the MDA algorithm for exploring the mixture posterior.
-Despite the fact that this algorithm has been around for many years \citep{dieb:robe:1994}, we provide a careful description here as this will facilitate our development of the FS algorithm.
-Consider a new (joint) density given by
+Despite the fact that this algorithm has been around for many years (Diebolt and Robert, \citeyear{diebrobe1994}), we provide a careful description here, as this will facilitate our development of the FS algorithm.
+Consider a new (joint) density given~by

 Integrating $z$ out yields the marginal mass function of $Y$, which is $\sum_{j=1}^k p_j I_{\{j\}}(y)$.
-Hence, $Y$ is a multinomial random variable that takes the values $1,\dots,k$ with probabilities $p_1,\dots,p_k$.
+Hence, $Y$ is a~multinomial random variable that takes the values $1,\ldots,k$ with probabilities $p_1,\ldots,p_k$.
 Summing out the $y$ component leads to

-which is just \eqref{eq:l}.
-Equation~\eqref{eq:latent} establishes $Y$ as a latent variable.
-Now suppose that $\{(Y_i,Z_i)\}_{i=1}^m$ are iid pairs from \eqref{eq:aug_model}.
+which is just \eqref{eql}.
+Equation~\eqref{eqlatent} establishes $Y$ as a~latent variable.
+Now suppose that $\{(Y_i,Z_i)\}_{i=1}^m$ are i.i.d. pairs from \eqref{eqaugmodel}.
 Their joint density is given by

-where $\y=(y_1,\dots,y_m)$ takes values in $\Y$, the set of sequences of length $m$ consisting of positive integers between 1 and $k$.
-Combining $f(\z,\y|\bt,\p)$ with our prior on $(\bt,\p)$ yields the so-called complete data posterior density given by
+where ${\mathbf{y}}=(y_1,\ldots,y_m)$ takes values in $\Y$, the set of sequences of length $m$ consisting of positive integers between 1 and $k$.
+Combining $f(\z,{\mathbf{y}}|\bt,\p)$ with our prior on $(\bt,\p)$ yields the so-called complete data posterior density given~by

-This is a valid density since, by \eqref{eq:latent},
+This is a valid density since, by \eqref{eqlatent},

 which in turn implies that